vighneshbirodkar/blog-gsoc/rag_draw.md

 -------------------------------

 A lot of Image Processing algorithms are based on intuition from visual cues.
-Region Adjacency Graphs would also benifit if they were somwhow drawn back on the images they represent.
+Region Adjacency Graphs would also benefit if they were somehow drawn back on the images they represent.
 If we are able to see the nodes, edges, and the edges weights, we can fine tune our parameters and algorithms to suit our needs.
 I had written a small hack in this [blog